bookofproofs/bookofproofs.github.io/_sources/history/19th-century/dickstein.md

 ### Mathematical Profile (Excerpt):
 * Poland did not formally exist at the time of Dickstein's birth and much of the pattern of his life was dominated by the aim of Poles to restore their country.
 * In 1846, three years before Dickstein was born, there was an attempted revolution by Polish nationalists.
-* During the following years when Dickstein was a young child Poles sought independence but were kept down by armed force.
 * Some reforms were put in place in the Russian areas of Poland (which included Warsaw where Dickstein lived) but these only seemed to invoke anger among young patriotic Poles.
 * For a year Dickstein, a youth aged 12, saw the Polish uprising being crushed.
 * The victorious Russian occupiers then carried out executions, confiscations, and deportations, and one can only imagine how a young man like Dickstein might have felt knowing that Poles could not hope to rule their own country again in the foreseeable future.